bislara/code-n-stitch/CONTRIBUTING.md

 ### 4. Work on the issue assigned
 - Work on the issue(s) assigned to you.
+- Create a new folder with suitable name.
 - Add all the files/folders needed.
 - After you've made changes or made your contribution to the project add changes to the branch you've just created by:
 ```